dhruvg19/ARDUINO-INSTALL-/arduino.md

 --- ---
 ## UBUNTU
-Download the latest version of the Arduino IDE from the Arduino website (here) as a tarball.
+Download the latest version of the Arduino IDE from the [Arduino website](https://www.arduino.cc/en/Main/Software) as a tarball.

 In order to extract the files we need from the tarball, we can open a terminal, `cd` to where the downloaded tarball is, then run
 ```Shell